Want to make your own wood-fired cob oven? Here’s a detailed step-by-step guide showing you how to make your own cob oven.

 Step 5: Build an Insulated Foundation

 It’s crucial to build a solid, well-insulated foundation for your cob oven.
-As mentioned earlier, don’t build it too close to the ground or you’ll have to bend over to insert and remove food from the oven as you cook (waist high for the fire brick oven floor is the perfect height).
+As mentioned earlier, don’t build it too close to the ground or you’ll have to bend over to insert and remove food from the oven as you cook.
+Waist high for the fire brick oven floor is the perfect height, in our opinion.

 Plus, if your oven is too short, you risk losing much of your oven’s heat into the ground through absorption.
 If anything, err on the side of building your foundation too tall and with too much insulating material.
 You can always add a step up to your oven, but not a step down.
 Likewise, you can’t add more insulation once your oven is built.

-We used “fieldstones” on the outside foundation walls with a bit of mortar on the back helping to hold the stones together.
+We used “fieldstones” on our cob oven’s outside foundation walls with a bit of mortar on the back helping to hold the stones together.
 The diameter of our oven’s foundation is 50″.